Southern Rhodesia in World War I: Rhodesia Native Regiment

 Commanded by Lieutenant-Colonel A J Tomlinson, the RNR, comprising 426 askaris and about 30 white officers, left Salisbury in July 1916 for Beira.
 They continued on to Zomba, in Nyasaland, where they were to receive further training closer to the field of operations.
 When they arrived, the local situation had shifted significantly, so the RNR instead went to New Langenberg, in German East Africa, just north of Lake Nyasa.
 At New Langenberg the regiment went through a short training course, and was issued with six machine guns.
 When the unit's training period ended in October 1916 it was divided; one company of RNR men went to Buhora, about 250 km north-east, while the rest went 250 km south to Weidhaven, on the north banks of Lake Nyasa, from where they moved 160 km east to Songea, which they were ordered to "hold ... until reinforced".
 Apart from a company of men sent to patrol the road back to Weidhaven, the RNR proceeded to garrison Songea.

 The Germans, who had left Songea only a few weeks before, sent two columns to retake it during early November 1916–250 askaris marched from Likuyu, and 180 more (with two machine guns) set off from Kitanda.
 The latter German column spotted the RNR company that was patrolling the road, and at Mabogoro attacked the advance guard, which was commanded by Sergeant (later Lieutenant) Frederick Charles Booth.
 The Rhodesians were caught by surprise, and many panicked, running about and firing randomly.
-Booth restored discipline and led the defence until reinforcements arrived.
+Booth restored discipline and led the defense until reinforcements arrived.
 The Germans then retreated and continued towards Songea.
 During this contact, Booth advanced towards enemy fire to rescue a wounded scout who was lying in the open, and brought him back alive; for this and subsequent actions, Booth received the Victoria Cross in June 1917.

 The German column from Kitanda reached Songea early in the morning on 12 November 1916, and unsuccessfully attempted a frontal assault on the well-entrenched Rhodesian positions.
 After the German column from Likuyu arrived in the afternoon, the Germans laid siege to Songea for 12 days before retreating towards Likuyu on the 24th.
 The Rhodesians were relieved the following day by a South African unit.
 The RNR then moved back to Litruchi, on the other side of Lake Nyasa, from where they sailed to the German East African town of Mwaya, where they were reunited with the RNR contingent that had gone to Buhora.
 This second column had ambushed a group of Germans, who were moving towards Northern Rhodesia with a naval gun salvaged from SMS Königsberg (which had been sunk at Rufiji Delta about a year before); after pocketing the Germans, the Rhodesians captured both them and the naval gun.